 Even though it has a commercial warranty, it’s also great for use in a home gym setting.

-The Monster G9 power rack is really a “half rack” since it isn’t a full cage with four columns.
+The Force USA G9 power rack is really a “half rack” since it isn’t a full cage with four columns.
 Still, you can do virtually any barbell exercise in this half rack that you could do in a full sized power rack.
 Plus, you get the added benefit a smaller footprint.

 - Front squat

 - Incline bench press

 - Pin press